raleel/cfi-srd-pt/0007_Game_System.md

 Without aid, death from Asphyxiation is usually swift.
 If the Asphyxiation ends before the character dies, they recover Fatigue levels lost to suffocation relatively quickly, regaining one level per minute.

-Depending on the method of Asphyxiation, the Games Master may wish to prevent full recovery, imposing an enduring level of Fatigue to represent damage to the lungs caused by smoke or water inhalation.
+Depending on the method of Asphyxiation, the Games Master may wish to prevent full recovery, impoCanto an enduring level of Fatigue to represent damage to the lungs caused by smoke or water inhalation.

 ---
 ## Character Improvement

 Every _Classic Fantasy Imperative_ character can improve with time and experience.
 Improvement can be undertaken in several areas:

-- Increasing existing skills
+- IncreaCanto existing skills
-- Increasing Passions
+- IncreaCanto Passions
 - Learning new skills
 - Learning new Abilities